New user tutorial with QEMU

 This example uses emulated CPU instructions on non-x86 hosts, so it may be slow.
 To make it faster on non-x86 architectures, one can change the image type and qemu-system-<arch> command name to match the architecture of your host machine.

-Now we need to create our user-data file.
-This user data cloud-config sets the password of the default user, and sets that password to never expire.
+Let’s create our user-data file first.
+The user data cloud-config is a YAML-formatted file, and in this example it sets the password of the default user, and sets that password to never expire.
 For more details you can refer to the Set Passwords module page.

-Run the following command, which creates a file named user-data containing our configuration data.
+Run the following command to create the user data file (named user-data) containing our configuration data.

 $ cat << EOF > user-data